Indigenous Learning Forum

 Spring 2025

-Thursday, February 20: Jessica Locklear (Lumbee/Emory University), Title TBD
+Thursday, February 20: Jessica Locklear (Lumbee/Emory University), "Following the Pines: Lumbee Mobility and Indian Identity in the Deep South"

 Thursday, March 20: Emily Jean Leischner (American Philosophical Society), "Activating Nuxalk Ancestral Governance to Protect the Nuxalk Language with the American Philosophical Society (APS)"